 Before filming in Toronto, we met the gang from AJ at Wishing Well Sanctuary, about an hour’s drive north of the city, where we were also greeted by Brenda Bronfman, the proprietor of the sanctuary.
 Brenda showed us around her beautiful and peaceful farm, and we were introduced to some truly charismatic residents, including a host of pigs, sheep, cows, chickens and one sassy llama.
 Jinx the goat really hit it off with our Director of Photography, and a lifelong friendship was formed.

 When the Humane Farming Association teamed up with us to create an ironic PSA to educate taxpayers about an overlooked government program that all but encouraged animal abuse, the response was overwhelming.

-Working with our SEO partners, the PSA garnered over 2 million views on YouTube in just 2 short months, exposing the real truth about how some questionable public dollars are spent.
+Using humor and highlighting the interesting people that hang out in Times Square on a daily basis, the PSA garnered over 2 million views on YouTube in just 2 short months, exposing the real truth about how some questionable public dollars are spent.